Every few months, a strange stench saturated the air in the St. John Plant Science Laboratory at the University of Hawaii at Manoa.

 William J. Fisk, senior scientist at the Lawrence Berkeley National Laboratory’s Indoor Environment Group, says it’s important to understand that all buildings are “sick” to some degree.
 “The phenomenon occurs in all buildings, to an extent,” says Fisk.
 It’s a mistake, he says, “to think of the issue of ‘sick buildings’ vs. ‘non-sick buildings,’ but to think of a continuum of issues that all people who work and live in buildings and breathe the air inside experience.”

-Mendell says that builders should “plan early” to avoid SBS.
+Mendell says that builders should “plan early” to avoid Sick Building Syndrome.
 This does not mean running towards a trendy “green” designation, he says.
 Some, such as Leadership in Energy & Environmental Design (LEED) certification, address some environmental factors but don’t have much to do with indoor air quality.
 “People would often like to build a LEED building,” he says, “but LEED has few protections for workers.”

 Instead, ventilation is usually the key.
 Mendell says builders should be acutely aware of how easily their system lets out used air and excess moisture.
 Excessive efforts for climate control often interfere with ventilation.